 Should you find you are interested in a minor area of study or a certificate, your college advisor can refer you to the advisor you can contact for more information.

-Think of an advising session as you would think of going to class: Prepare, be on time, and be ready to take good notes.
+Think of an advising session as you would think of going to class: prepare, be on time, and be ready to take good notes.

 To prepare, take time to explore some course descriptions and make some tentative choices we can discuss.
 It is perfectly acceptable to not know exactly what you should take and in what order, but our time together will be more productive if you can tell us what types of courses interest you.
 If you have fewer than 40 earned hours, most of your selections will probably need to be from the part of the undergraduate catalog dealing with general education requirements.
 (Use the navigation on the left to find "General Education Requirements.")

-Bring any notes you have from meeting with your major and minor department advisors.
-That information could be useful to see how those courses fit with your other university requirements as we help you plan for the next semester or two.
+Bring any notes you have from meeting with your major and minor advisors.
+This information could be useful to see how those courses fit with your other university requirements as we help you plan for the next semester or two.
 If you are inquiring about correspondence you have received from the university, it would be wise to bring a printed copy of the email or letter you received.

 NIU has a variety of resources to assist students in study skills.
 Please see our online resources for various study tips through ACCESS: http://www.niu.edu/access.
 These resources include, but are not limited to, managing time, tutoring resources, study groups and supplemental instruction.

-As soon as you have learned that you are or that you will be on academic probation, it is important to meet with your college academic advisor.
+As soon as you have learned that you are or that you will be on academic probation, it is important to meet with your college advisor.
 Discussing the status of your current coursework as well as your plans for future semesters will help you understand what is needed to get back to the minimum university standard of a 2.0 and avoid potential academic dismissal.
 Each student on academic probation is sent a letter to their address on record and urged to come in to see their advisor.
 Making and keeping appointments to see your college academic advisor is the responsibility of the student.

 You have received a letter from the College of Liberal Arts & Sciences explaining that you have been academically dismissed.
 Now it is time to figure out what is right for you.